cpowell/game_of_life/README.md

 ## License

-The bundled Intel TBB libraries are distributed under the GNU General Public License version 2, with the so-calle "Runtime Exception".
+The bundled Intel TBB libraries are distributed under the GNU General Public License version 2, with the so-called “Runtime Exception”.
+(See http://www.threadingbuildingblocks.org/faq/10 )

 All other source code in this repository is licensed under The MIT License; see the LICENSE file for details.